alicata/diffusion-xray/README.md

 ![xray](https://github.com/alicata/diffusion-xray/blob/main/model_architecture.png)

-1. Autoencoder: VAE architecture reduces input noise and generates denoised samples by compressing and decompressing them.
+1. Autoencoder: VAE architecture encodes the input image into a compressed latent vector, and decodes the denoised latent vector back into a image.
-2. U-Net: ResNet-based block compresses noisy samples, reconstructs them with reduced noise using estimated residuals for denoised representation.
+2. [UNet](https://github.com/alicata/diffusion-xray/blob/main/stable_diffusion_tf/diffusion_model.py#L138): ResNet-based blocks denoise noisy latent vector, reconstructs them with estimated residuals, and the cross-attention layers integrate the conditional text embedding vector.
-3. Text Encoder: CLIP ViT-L/14 Text Encoder processes prompt, produces embeddings for text analysis in Stable Diffusio
+3. Text Encoder: CLIP ViT-L/14 Text Encoder processes prompt, produces embeddings for text conditioning (input to the attention layers in the UNet).
+4. Scheduler runs noising of latent vector forward for several steps, and also runs the UNet denoiser backwards the needed time steps.

 ## Overview
 all experiments are scripts that start with test* or text* filename.
 They each test building blocks or simpler internal modules of the diffusion model.